nus-tic4001-AY2021S1/ip/docs/UserGuide.md

 3. Copy `duke.jar` to the folder you want to use as the home folder for Duke.
 4. Navigate to the home folder for Duke on your CLI program.
 5. Launch Duke by running the command `java -jar duke.jar`.
-6. Type the command in the CLI program and press `Enter` to execute it.
+6. Type the command in the text box and press `Enter` to execute it.
    <br>Some example commands you can try:
     - `todo Go to the gym`: Adds a todo to Duke.
-    - `deadline Finish homework 2020-09-30 1800`: Adds a deadline to Duke.
+    - `deadline Finish homework /by 2020-09-15 1800`: Adds a deadline to Duke.
+    - `event Watch movie /at 2020-09-16 1800 180`: Adds an event to Duke.
     - `list`: Lists all tasks in Duke.
     - `done 1`: Marks the first task shown in the list as done.
 7. Refer to **Features** below for details of each command.

 ## Features
 Notes about the command format:
-- Words in UPPER_CASE are the parameters to be supplied by the user.
+- Words in UPPER_CASE are the parameters to be supplied by the user.<br>
   E.g. `DESCRIPTION` in the command `todo DESCRIPTION`.
-- Parameters with `...` after them can be used multiple times.
+- Parameters with `...` after them can be used multiple times.<br>
   E.g. `KEYWORD` in the command `find KEYWORD...`.

 ### Adding a todo: `todo`